Maxentr/restaurant-api/README.md

 It will install all the dependencies and create a jwt folder with keys in it (used for authentication).

-Then create a .env file in the root directory and add the variables.
+Then copy each .env example file in the config folder and fill the variables.

 ## Usage